 And have a good guess what tiny painting this man does on what “ornamental” object.
 In this instance, it’s a body part!
 Ask Iva and she’ll show you!

 History Making Funicular.
 I am a sucker for a funicular because it denotes to me that it will lead to a higher place I’m unable to view from where I am.
 For me it also means that it is heading to somewhere so special that a dedicated mode of transport was commissioned to transport us there.
 Just like the funicular that takes us up to Sacre Couer in Paris, the steepest funicular that goes to the alpine resorts of Stoos in Switzerland or my very first experience when I was a child, heading up to The Peak in Hong Kong.

-So why is the funicular in Zagreb history making?
+So why is the funicular in Zagreb Old Town history making?
 It’s the world’s shortest funicular!
 We had wanted to take it up to the Upper Town but upon exploring the city on our own, we stumbled across the funicular, from the top!
 I had a good laugh albeit being disappointed.
-We did however discover a great vantage point to view it from.
+We did however discover a great vantage point to view it from and is definitely a quintessential Zagreb tourist attraction.
 Iva will show you where this great spot is.